 What are lighter periods?

 Lighter periods are menstrual bleeding that involves blood flow that is less than a woman has experienced in the past.
 These periods may or may not be accompanied by accompanying symptoms (e.g., cramping) similar to or different from those experienced in the past.

 How are lighter periods associated with perimenopause and menopause?

 During perimenopause, women generally begin to experience lighter periods starting in their 30s and also can experience less frequent periods.
 This occurs because estrogen levels are declining.
 Estrogen is associated with increasing the thickness of the lining of the uterus, less of the hormone means less blood is released.

 How can you manage lighter periods in menopause naturally?

 Lighter periods is not a symptom that necessarily needs any type of intervention.
 Many women welcome them, in fact.
 However, you can help regulate your hormones and reduce the number and severity of other menopause symptoms you may experience along with lighter periods by trying a few natural remedies or supplements.
 You should discuss any herbal supplement use with a knowledgeable medical professional before you start taking them.

 - Soy supplements and soy foods may help balance hormones and manage symptoms associated with hormone changes.
 In a 2017 study, perimenopausal and postmenopausal women who took 100 mg soy isoflavones for 12 weeks showed a significant improvement in symptom scores.

-- Focus on fresh fruits and vegetables, whole grains, nuts and seeds, lean protein (including plant protein), and healthy fats.
+- Focus on nutrition with fresh fruits and vegetables, whole grains, nuts and seeds, lean protein (including plant protein), and healthy fats.